trickerer/Trinity-Bots/README.md

 - I need your healthstone
 - I need a soulwell
 ```
-These options will summon a healthstone for you
+First option will make that Warlock give you their healthstone
 If your level is high enough, the warlock NPCBot can summon a soulwell
 Level restrictions are applied here, too